Teradata/stacki-wiki/wiki/Developer/Building-From-Source.md

 #### SLES

-Start with a fresh install of SLES 12, using the default desktop/workstation pattern.
+Start with a fresh install of SLES 12, using the default desktop/workstation "system role".
 If you do not have access to the remote SLES zypper repositories, you need to add the install ISO and the first SDK ISO as repos.

 ```
 zypper ar iso:/?iso=/export/SLE-12-SP2-Server-DVD-x86_64-GM-DVD1.iso install_dvd